SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 Once you have the workflow run open, you can find a list of built artifacts.
 The simplest to use is the AppImage build since it includes all required dependencies and can be run very easily.

+You must be logged into a GitHub account in order to download build artifacts.

 ### 3. Extract the GUI AppImage/Deb

 Once you have the file downloaded (ex. `SlimeVR-GUI-AppImage.zip`), extract it to get a file like `slimevr-ui_0.0.0_amd64.AppImage`.